Procedures

 Having a second handler or observer assess the canine’s behavior during training or fieldwork ensures that results are unbiased and genuine.

-Best Practices for ADC Methods
+Best Practices for Arson Dogs Handlers

 Health and Well-Being of the Canine